International Society for Augmentative and Alternative Communication: Purpose

 ISAAC works to promote augmentative and alternative communication as a known and valued way of communicating worldwide.
 The society's vision "is that AAC will be recognized, valued and used throughout the world" and the society's mission "is to promote the best possible communication for people with complex needs".
 The society encourages research and scholarship as well as works to improve service delivery.

 Structure

 ISAAC has more than 3700 members from over 60 countries.
 Members include professionals, AAC users and their families and friends.
 The society is recognized as a nongovernmental organization in consultative status with the United Nations Economic and Social Council.

 National chapters of ISAAC are located in many countries.
 Chapters exist in Australia, Canada, Denmark, Finland, French-speaking countries and regions, German-speaking countries and regions, India, Ireland, Israel, Italy, Netherlands and Flanders, Norway, Sweden, United Kingdom and United States of America.
 Each chapter has a wide variety of members.
 For example, members of the Communication Matters, UK chapter, include: AAC users, families of AAC users, professionals working with AAC users, researchers and academics.
+The ISAAC International office is based in Toronto, Canada.